gulpjs/liftoff/README.md

 - `argv`: cli arguments, as parsed by [minimist](https://npmjs.org/package/minimist), or as passed in manually.
 - `cwd`: the current working directory
 - `preload`: an array of modules that liftoff tried to pre-load
-- `validExtensions`: an array of supported extensions for your config file
 - `configNameRegex`: the regular expression used to find your config file
 - `configPath`: the full path to your configuration file (if found)
 - `configBase`: the base directory of your configuration file (if found)